syncfusion-content/xamarin-docs/Xamarin/SfAvatarView/visualstyles.md

 Custom type allows you to customize the control, where you can handle the size, colors, images, etc. of the control.
 Refer to this [documentation](https://help.syncfusion.com/xamarin/sfavatarview/customization).

-N> The defalut visual type is custom.
+N> The default visual type is custom.

 ## Circle